otvam/scisave/README.md

 * `.yaml, .yml` - for YAML files
 * `.json, .js` - for JSON text files
 * `.gz, .gzip` - for JSON gzip files
+* `.mpk, .msg", .msgpack` - for MessagePack files
 * `.pck, .pkl, .pickle` - for Pickle files

-The JSON/YAML files with the custom extensions are still valid JSON/YAML files.
+The JSON/YAML/MessagePack files with the custom extensions are still valid files.
-Pickle is significantly faster than JSON for very large data files.
+Pickle/MessagePack is typically faster than JSON for very large data files.

-SciSave is written in Python (NumPy, PyYAML, and jsonschema are the only dependencies).
+SciSave is written in Python (NumPy, PyYAML, msgpack, and jsonschema are the only dependencies).
 SciSave is respecting **semantic versioning** (starting from version 1.4).

 ## Warning